mc.roleplayhub.com

 16. KHSCC Dormitories

 In December of 2023, Karakura High School and Community College's Trust bought the remaining non-estate residences in Itsbyoshi and dedicated the land to dormitories that would house the team members of its respective schools, the Spartan and Bobcat teams.
 Two additional dormitories were added for newer students to settle into immediately once they land in Karakura should they not have a residence prepared.
 A door was added near the greenhouse in the school that faces the dormitories to allow easier access for students residing there.
-Two party houses, dedicated to the college and high school teams, were assigned in front of apartment block L. Due to the abundant amount of school students in the area, resulted in the area being a third large estate of commotion.
+Two party houses, dedicated to the college and high school teams, were assigned in front of apartment block L. The abundance of school students in the area resulted in the area being a third large estate of commotion.

 17. Lush Shores of Kaigan